tari-project/tari/RFC/src/RFC-0201_TariScript.md

 However, this approach adds a significant degree of linkage to the chain data and so it is debatable whether the space savings are worthwhile.

+### Fodder for chain analysis

-The other key drawback of TariScript is the additional information that is handed to entities wishing to perform chain analysis.
+Another potential drawback of TariScript is the additional information that is handed to entities wishing to perform chain analysis.
 Even though the script hashes are decoupled from the outputs themselves, one may be able to draw inferences from the distribution of the script hashes committed into the chain.
 These privacy concerns are relatively minor, but they certainly add a level of heterogeneity to the blockchain data, which can only serve to aid chainalysis efforts.